Matt Groening: Personal life

-Groening and Deborah Caplan married in 1986 and had two sons together, Homer (who goes by Will) and Abe, both of whom Groening occasionally portrays as rabbits in Life in Hell.
+Groening married Deborah Caplan in 1986, and they had two sons together: Homer (who goes by Will) and Abe, both of whom Groening occasionally portrays as rabbits in Life in Hell.
 The couple divorced in 1999.

 In 2011, Groening married Agustina Picasso, an Argentine artist, after a four-year relationship, and became stepfather to her daughter Camila Costantini.
 In May 2013, Picasso gave birth to Nathaniel Philip Picasso Groening, named after writer Nathanael West.
-She joked that "his godfather is SpongeBob's creator Stephen Hillenburg".
+She joked that "his godfather is SpongeBob's creator."
 In 2015, Groening's daughters Luna Margaret and India Mia were born.
 On June 16, 2018, he became the father of twins for a second time when his wife gave birth to Sol Matthew and Venus Ruth, announced via Instagram.
 In 2020, their daughter Nirvana was born.
 In January 2022, they had another child, Satori.
-In 2024, they had their eighth child together, Shivani, Groening's eleventh.
+In 2024, they had their eighth child together, Shivani, Groening's tenth.

 Groening's brother-in-law is Craig Bartlett, the creator of Hey Arnold!, Dinosaur Train, and Ready Jet Go!.
-He is married to Groening's sister, Lisa, but they separated in 2015.
+He was married to Groening's sister, Lisa, but they separated in 2015.
 Bartlett used to appear in Simpsons Illustrated.
 Groening is an agnostic.

 Politics

 Groening has made a number of campaign contributions, all towards Democratic Party candidates and organizations.
 He has donated money to the unsuccessful presidential campaigns of Democratic candidates Al Gore in 2000 and John Kerry in 2004, as well as previously donating to Kerry's campaign for Senator from Massachusetts.
 Groening also collectively donated to the Democratic senatorial campaign committee and to the Senate campaigns of Barbara Boxer (California), Dianne Feinstein (California), Paul Simon (Illinois), Ted Kennedy (Massachusetts), Carl Levin (Michigan), Hillary Clinton (New York), Harvey Gantt (North Carolina), Howard Metzenbaum (Ohio), and Tom Bruggere (Oregon).
 He also donated to the now-defunct Hollywood Women's Political Committee, which supported and campaigned for the Democratic Party.
-His first cousin on his mom's side, Laurie Monnes Anderson, was a member of the Oregon State Senate, representing eastern Multnomah County.
+His first cousin on his father's side, Laurie Monnes Anderson, was a member of the Oregon State Senate, representing eastern Multnomah County.

 In an interview with Wired from 1999, he stated that if he were president, his first act would be "campaign finance reform", observing that modern campaign funding is "a real detriment to democracy".

 Groening has a great disdain towards former President Richard Nixon, and enjoyed ridiculing him by making him the butt of jokes in The Simpsons and Futurama.